The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

-BCGs and the 2 cluster galaxies that are in the vicinity of multiple images were fitted individually, the same approach was used in lens modeling by \citet{Suyu:2010,Limousin:2008, Limousin:2007b, Richard:2010, Richard:2010a}.
+BCGs and the 2 cluster galaxies (see Figure~\ref{GalaxyMembers}) that are in the vicinity of multiple images were fitted individually, the same approach was used in lens modeling by \citet{Suyu:2010,Limousin:2008, Limousin:2007b, Richard:2010, Richard:2010a}.
 Firstly, because both BCG and galaxies that are in the vicinity of multiple images have strong influence on the multiple images position.
 Secondly, because BCGs are likely distinct galaxy population from cluster ellipticals, hence they do not follow common scaling laws \citep{Natarajan:1998}.
-The two galaxies that are used explicitly in the optimization procedure are: galaxy A (104.63308, -55.943594) which strongly affects the brightest tangential arc (system 1) and galaxy B (104.65626, -55.950795) which affects the multiple imaged systems 2, 4 and 5 (see Figure 1 and 6).
+The two galaxies that are used explicitly in the optimization procedure are: galaxy A (104.63308, -55.943594) which strongly affects the brightest tangential arc (system A) and galaxy B (104.65626, -55.950795) which affects the multiply-imaged systems 1 and K (see Figure~\ref{MainClump} and \ref{MainClumpMulti}).

-The baryonic matter content of galaxy clusters is dominated by the X-ray emitting intracluster gas, the mass of which reaches 10-15\% \citep{David:1993, Neumann:2001, Vikhlinin:2006, LaRoque:2006} of the total mass.
+The baryonic matter content of galaxy clusters is dominated by the X-ray emitting intra-cluster gas, the mass of which reaches 10-15\% \citep{David:1993, Neumann:2001, Vikhlinin:2006, LaRoque:2006} of the total mass.
 As the emissivity of the X-ray emitting gas is proportional to the square of its density, the gas mass profile in a cluster can be precisely determined from X-ray data.
-In the case of the Bullet Cluster there is a significant offset between the gas and dark matter distribution.
+In the case of the Bullet cluster there is a significant offset between the gas and dark matter distribution.
 Because of this offset, including the gas mass as a separate component is important for accurate modeling of the total mass distribution.
-Therefore, we have included the intracluster gas (without optimization of this component) in our total mass model of the Bullet Cluster (see Section 4.3) using the X-rays measurements performed by \cite{Ota:2004, Markevitch:2002}.
+Therefore, we have included the intra-cluster gas (without optimization of this component) in our total mass model of the Bullet cluster (see Section 4.3) using the X-rays measurements performed by \cite{Ota:2004, Markevitch:2002}.

-Using the observational constraints (multiply imaged systems) we have optimized the parameters of the mass components: the DM clumps, the BCGs and the individual galaxies (see Table 4).
-As a starting point, we have used a set of initial parameters (centroid, ellipticity and position angle) based on the visible component,\citet{Limousin:2008} that were then iteratively optimized.
+Using the observational constraints (namely multiply image positions and photometric redshifts given in Table~\ref{mainsystem} and~\ref{subsystem}) we have optimized the parameters of the mass components: the DM clumps, the BCGs and the individual galaxies (see Table~\ref{modelresults}).
+As a starting point, we have used a set of initial parameters (centroid, ellipticity and position angle) based on the visible component \citep{Limousin:2008}, that were then iteratively optimized.